fletchervmiles/franko-platform/prompts/table-update.md

 This is an example of how to update an existing table in the database.

-The table to update is - `profiles-schema.ts`.
+The table to update is - `interviews-schema.ts`.

 This file is located in the `db/schema` folder.

-Make sure to export the `profiles-schema.ts` file in the `db/schema/index.ts` file.
+Make sure to export the `interviews-schema.ts` file in the `db/schema/index.ts` file.
 (This should already be done but let's double check)

 Make sure to add the table to the `schema` object in the `db/db.ts` file.